lock (noun, verb) /lɑk/ LISTEN

 Words often used with lock

 lockdown: a security measure in which people have to remain confined in a building or area for a period of time.
-During the COVID-19 crisis, exact lockdown measures have varied from country to country, but in most cases people have been required to stay in their own homes as much as possible, and travel has been restricted between countries and even between districts and cities within countries.
+During the COVID-19 crisis, exact lockdown measures varied from country to country, but in most cases people were required to stay in their own homes as much as possible, and travel was restricted between countries and even between districts and cities within countries.
 Example: “The government hopes the lockdown will slow the spread of the virus.”

 lock in: commit unalterably.
 Example: “We are now locked into this course of action; we have to see it through.”

 lock up: imprison.
 Example: “The criminal was found guilty and locked up for his crimes.”

 lock out: keep out by means of a lock.
 Example: “A gust of wind blew the door shut behind Veronica and she found herself locked out of the house.”

 lock horns: clash, come into conflict.
 Example: “Those two managers really don’t like each other; they’re always locking horns.”

 lock stock and barrel: completely, entirely.
 Example: “We sold all our possessions, lock, stock, and barrel.”